Ethiopia (Addis Ababa)

-Spanning the entire width of Africa – nearly 8,000km from Dakar to Djibouti – a Great Green Wall is planned to defend land from the winds and sand of the Sahara.
-The band of trees is designed to halt the advance of the desert and create a panoply of initiatives, providing food, jobs and a future for the millions living on the frontline of climate change.
+Since 2007, millions of trees have been planted across the southern edge of the Sahara desert – with millions more to go.
+The band of trees is designed to halt the advance of the desert and create a panoply of initiatives – providing food, jobs and a future for the millions living on the frontline of climate change.
 Answering many of today’s most critical issues, it’s a growing response to challenges from food security to migration, international peace and security.

 Dr Nkosazana Dlamini Zuma, African Union Commission (AUC) Chairperson H.E

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.